 Grades for this class will be assigned based on the following assignments: biweekly homework assignments, one midterm exam, and one final exam.
-Final grades will be determined based on your rank-ordered position within the class (i.e., the course is curved).
+Final grades will be determined based on your rank-ordered position within the class.
 You can track your grades for individual assignments on Canvas.
-The weights for the final grade: While attendance is voluntary-both for lecture and for lab-we will occasionally have in-class and in-lab quizzes, problems, or opportunities for extra credit.
-These exercises will go into your Problem Sets grade.
+The weights for the final grade:

-Problem Sets 35%
+Homework 35%

 Midterm 30%

 Final Exam 35%